Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Anyway, no, just need to visualize it.

-I'm really sorry about her attitude
+I'm really sorry about her attitude.

-I did it
+So, I did it.

-we got to show that we're not
+We got to show that we're not, you know, bitches.

-and she is not done what I've asked
+And she is not done what I've asked.

-you can't even look at her
+You can't even look at her.

 Well, that's normal.

-So anyway, they're like, what?
+So anyway, they're like, who, who's this guy?

 So I do a quick search of the number plate,